dexters-lab-ai/dexter-V0.2/Readme.md

 📦 Dependencies

-Dexter AI relies on a robust suite of dependencies to handle blockchain interactions, AI-based processing, real-time data retrieval, and automation.
+O.P.E.R.A.T.O.R-TG relies on a robust suite of dependencies to handle blockchain interactions, AI-based processing, real-time data retrieval, and automation.

 🔗 Core Dependencies